MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Quantum computer trace simulator

-## Overview
+# Overview

 Quantum computer trace simulator executes a quantum program without simulating a state of a quantum computer.
 For this reason, trace simulator can execute quantum programs that use thousands of qubits.
-It is useful for two main purposes:
+It is useful for two main
+purposes:

 * Debugging classical code that is a part of quantum programs
 * Estimating the resources required to run given instance of a quantum program on a quantum computer

 The trace simulator relies on additional information provided by the user when the measurement must be performed.
 See Section [Providing probability of measurement outcomes](#providing-probability-of-measurement-outcomes) for more details on this.

-## Providing probability of measurement outcomes
+# Providing probability of measurement outcomes

 There are two kinds of measurements that appear in quantum algorithms.
 The first kind of measurements plays an auxiliary role and the user usually knows the probability of these measurements outcomes.
 In this case user can write `AssertProb` from `Microsoft.Quantum.Primitive` to express this knowledge.
 The following example illustrates this:

 ```qsharp
 operation Teleportation (source : Qubit, target : Qubit) : () {